CharlyBoy set to release musical film ‘Odudubariba’

 “Such as Na we be Government, Our Mumudondo and God of Men.”

-The septuagenarian has also made Nollywood debut, featuring in the acclaimed Netflix original series, ‘King of Boys: the Return of the king’, where he played the character of Odudubarib
+The septuagenarian has also made Nollywood debut, featuring in the acclaimed Netflix original series, ‘King of Boys: the Return of the king’, where he played the character of Odudubariba.